U.S. Route 220 in North Carolina: Future

 The Western Rockingham Bypass, from the US 74/US 74 Bus. interchange to US 220 Alt near Ellerbe.
 Currently all right-of-way purchases have been completed along the proposed route, with construction beginning in 2012 on upgrading US 220 north of Rockingham.
 The remaining sections of the new bypass is currently scheduled to begin construction in late 2017; however, it is subject to reprioritization.

-Widen US 220 in the northern part of Greensboro (called "Battleground Avenue" at this point) to multi-lanes, from Horse Pen Creek Road, in Greensboro, to Winfree Road, in Summerfield.
-Funded, with construction expected to be completed in December 2016.
+US 220 will be widened in the northern part of Greensboro (called "Battleground Avenue" at this point) to multi-lanes, from Horse Pen Creek Road, in Greensboro, to Winfree Road, in Summerfield.
+With construction expected to be completed in December 2016, these plans have been funded.